MEASURING PROGRESS ON THE DEVELOPMENT PROGRAM

 7. Even with these indicators, assessing progress can still be difficult, so be cautious when attempting to measure your progress.

-8. For another method of assessment that can be most helpful, please read The Stages Of Development on this site.
+8. For another method of assessment that can be most helpful, read The Stages Of Development.

 THE PROGRESS INDICATORS

 1. Out of four lows.
-This is especially important if you were in a four lows pattern when you began a nutritional balancing program.
+This is especially important if you were in a four lows pattern when you began a development program.

 Weaknesses: Many people go in and out of a four lows pattern several times as they heal.
-This is perfectly acceptable, and almost always indicates healing.
+This is perfectly acceptable, and almost always indicates healing and retracing, usually of traumas or other issues involving parents.

 Eventually, you should remain out of a four lows pattern.
-For more on this topic, please read Four Lows Pattern on this site.
+For more details, read Four Lows Pattern.

 2. A normal or slightly high sodium/potassium ratio (in a range of about 2.5 to 5).